RedHatWorkshops/openshiftv3-ops-workshop/assigning_limit_ranges_and_quotas.md

 ![image](images/quotas-set.png)

 Test this by trying to scale the app in the overview page.
 Do this by clicking the ▲ button by the blue circle.
 You should see a message about your quota being reached

+###Scale down the application to 1 pod for the following

 ![image](images/quota-reached.png)